MwaiBanda/Momentum/README.md

   </table>

 ### Architecture
-The project is architected w/ `Clean Architecture`, the SDK is architected w/ `MVC & Usecases` it contains all core business objects/logic.
+The project is architected using `Clean Architecture`, the SDK is architected using `MVC & Usecases` it contains all core business objects/logic.
 The apps are architected using `MVVM`.
-Each ViewModel depends on a controller(Interface/Protocol), and with the Dependency Injection upon creation of a ViewModel a concrete implementation is passed to ViewModel that conforms to the corresponding controller.
+Each ViewModel depends on a controller(Interface/Protocol), and with Dependency Injection upon creation of a ViewModel a concrete implementation is passed to ViewModel that conforms to the corresponding controller.
 ![momentum_architecture](https://user-images.githubusercontent.com/49708426/184673790-630a501f-9372-41bf-bf7a-a9ee99086c68.png)